UniMath/agda-unimath/src/synthetic-homotopy-theory/mathers-second-cube-theorem.lagda.md

     eq-pair-Σ (back x) (inv-compute-tr-self-fiber' hC (g' x , back x))
 ```

 Let us now assume that the four vertical faces are pullback squares.
+We
+construct an equivalence between the equifibered span diagram given above, and
+the canonical flattening cocone.

 ```agda
   module _